Mats Wieffer: International career

-On 17 March 2023, Wieffer received his first call-up to the Netherlands senior national team for the Euro 2024 qualifying matches against France and Gibraltar.
+On 17 March 2023, Wieffer received his first call-up to the Netherlands senior national team for UEFA Euro 2024 qualifying matches against France and Gibraltar.
 He made his debut on 27 March as a starter in a 3–0 win over Gibraltar.
-On 21 November 2023, Wieffer scored his first senior international goal in the Netherlands' 6–0 win against Gibraltar.
-A thigh injury ruled him out from participating in UEFA Euro 2024.
+On 21 November 2023, Wieffer scored his first senior international goal in the Netherlands' 6–0 qualifying win against Gibraltar.
+A thigh injury ultimately ruled him out from participating in the final tournament.

+On 27 May 2026, Wieffer was named in the Netherlands' squad for the 2026 FIFA World Cup.
+However, he failed to make any appearances at the tournament, with Denzel Dumfries being preferred in the right-back position.

 Style of play

 Wieffer said that he prefers to play as a number six, but is also able to play box-to-box.
 He has been praised for his mentality, interceptions, passing and energy and called "the missing link between Feyenoord's offence and defence."
 In the 2023–24 Eredivisie, Wieffer ranked highly for blocks, interceptions, ball recoveries and tackles.
 He was compared to Moisés Caicedo and Alexis Mac Allister after his transfer to Brighton & Hove Albion.

+Since April of Brighton's 2024–25 Premier League campaign, Wieffer has been most frequently deployed as a right-back by head coach Fabian Hürzeler, a position he quickly grew accustomed to as he ranks in the 95th percentile of right-backs for tackles won and clearances during the 2025–26 Premier League.